AmyHudson/AmyHudson.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mathematics, University of Maryland, 2009
+* B.S. in Mathematics             University of Maryland, 2009
-* M.S. in Environmental Science, University of Maryland, 2012
+* M.S. in Environmental Science   University of Maryland, 2012
-* Ph.D in Natural Resources, University of Arizona, 2020
+* Ph.D in Natural Resources       University of Arizona,  2020

 Work experience
 ======